Table Of Contents

 You can also use it to detect and stop idle resources in Azure, rightsize resources to your computing needs, and automate optimization tasks.

-14. Kubecost – Dedicated Azure Kubernetes service cost management
+15. Kubecost – Dedicated Azure Kubernetes service cost management

 Kubecost

 Kubecost optimizes Kubernetes costs across Azure, upstream, Kubernetes, GCP, AWS, Air Gapped, and on-premises.
 You can view Kubernetes costs by deployment, namespace, cluster, service, and more.
-A single API endpoint also provides a unified view of your costs across multiple clusters.
+A single API endpoint provides a unified view of your costs across multiple clusters.

-Kubecost also integrates details from external cloud and infrastructure metrics with Kubernetes cost data for deeper cost insight.
-You’ll also receive dynamic recommendations in order to prioritize critical infrastructure or application tweaks for cost savings.
+Kubecost also integrates details from the external cloud and infrastructure metrics with Kubernetes cost data for deeper cost insight.
+You’ll also receive dynamic recommendations to prioritize critical infrastructure or application tweaks for cost savings.
 Moreover, a real-time notification system alerts you to potential issues so you can prevent cost overruns and infrastructure outages.

-15. Looker – Google Cloud integration for Azure billing data
+16. Looker – Google Cloud integration for Azure billing data

 Looker

-Looker is a Block for Azure billing provides visibility into the cost and usage of your Azure services.
+Looker is a Block for Azure billing that provides visibility into the cost and usage of your Azure services.
 It then generates cost reports you can segment by product type, region, or user identity, helping you allocate Azure costs more accurately.
-Likewise, you can dig into any line item to view even more specifics, including your selected OS, tenancy, and purchase option (on-demand, reserved, or spot).
+Likewise, you can dig into any line item to view even more specifics, including your selected OS, tenancy, and purchase options (on-demand, reserved, or spot).

-The Looker Block emphasizes the top three levers of cost-savings in Azure; expanding reserved instances coverage and consumption, reducing data transfer costs, and allocating costs over custom variables.
+The Looker Block emphasizes the top three levers of cost savings in Azure: expanding reserved instances coverage and consumption, reducing data transfer costs, and allocating costs over custom variables.

 What Next: Understand, Control, And Optimize Azure Costs With CloudZero